tcoreal/checkout-challenge/README.md

 # checkout-challenge

 This is a test challendge for checkout.com company, for managing client orders.
-It contains from 2 parts: Web API and client library.
+It contains 2 parts: Web API and client library.

 ## Web API
 Web API provides functionality for creating orders, adding and removing order items, changing quantity of order item and purging order(deleting all items)